From Shiny Brites to Designer Collaborations, These Are the Best Christmas Ornaments

-The pear snagged a spot as a Christmas icon thanks to the 18th-century hit “The Twelve Days of Christmas”, but today dozens of fruits, vegetables, and snacks have been rendered in glittery glass.
-Food52 carries a standout collection from maker Cody Foster, who started his crafting business in Valentine, Nebraska, when he was in high school.
-Go healthy with kale, classic with pears, or pick a friend’s favorite sweet for a personal gift.
+The pear snagged a spot as a Christmas icon thanks to the 18th-century hit “The 12 Days of Christmas”, but today dozens of fruits, vegetables, and snacks have been rendered in glittery glass.
+While nearly every brand on our list offers some food item or another, Food52 carries a standout collection from maker Cody Foster, who started his crafting business in Valentine, Nebraska, when he was in high school.
+Go healthy with stalks of asparagus or pick out a friend’s favorite sweet for a personal gift.

 How We Chose These Products

-These products were sourced by Domino’s market editor, who looked for quality materials and a range of price points, as well as a mix of heritage brands, small businesses, and industry stalwarts that offer great ornaments year after year.
+When looking to update our list of the best Christmas ornaments for 2022, we prioritized quality materials and a range of price points, as well as a mix of heritage brands, small businesses, and industry stalwarts that offer great collections year after year.
 And because there are so many ways to decorate a tree, we opted for a number of different ornament styles.

 The Highs and Lows of Christmas Ornament Prices

-- Mass-produced ornaments tend to be cheaper than handmade options, and ornaments that come in larger sets often are a bit more affordable than their individual counterparts.
+- Mass-produced ornaments tend to be cheaper than handmade options, and those that come in larger sets are often a bit more affordable than their individual counterparts.